HeikoStudt/BeckyPlugin.Net/README.md

   * BeckyPluginTemplate is a template to copy files from and for the time being to test the API manually.
   * BeckyApi is the callable API of B2.EXE and, as long as neccessary, file API for the AddressBook.
   * Utilities for classes usable in many plugins (like IniFile)
+  * BeckyStartDebug is compiling and copiing the (referenced) plugins (via built event and the ps1 script) and starting up B2.EXE attached to VS.
   * AutoAddressBook is my first 'real' plugin, still in raw shape :)
+  * AutoAddressBookImpl is the debuggable implementation of my first plugin.

 # License